 The branch can be removed in several sections depending on the size of it and swung out into your driveway and lowered safely.
 This is done in a controlled way using a third rope which is referred to as a “tagline”.
 So you have one rope holding the weight of the branch and another rope which will guide the branch exactly what you want.
 Two men/ women are on the groundwork together to both lower and guide the branch into a safe position.

 Again trying to attempt something like this is really not advisable for the novice.
 You really do need to get the expertise of a fully qualified arborist.

 When would you recommend I hire a gardener?

-Lawn maintenance and gardening companies are a lot cheaper than arborists as they have a lot less over heads and running costs.
+Lawn maintenance and gardening companies are a lot cheaper than arborists as they have a lot fewer overheads and running costs.
 That being said they cannot do the work a tree doctor can.
 I do not recommend them for large tree removal.

-Any tree trim or removal that is smaller than 5m I would recommend using a gardener though.
+For any tree trim or removal that is smaller than 5m, I would recommend using a gardener though.
 They have the tools and expertise to do the job with ease, and they will charge you 50% less than an arborist.

 Arborists do much prefer larger tree jobs anyway.
 They do not generally trim fruit trees and the smallest thing they will work on is a palm tree.
 That being said calling them out to trim a single palm tree is going to be a lot more expensive than getting a gardener in.